This post contains affiliate links. See my disclosure policy here.

 How to Make Spiced Cranberry Syrup

-There are a couple of ways to make cranberry syrup, and which one you choose depends on the tools you have and how hands-on you want to be.
+There are a couple of ways to make spiced cranberry syrup, and which one you choose mostly comes down to the tools you have and how hands-on you want to be.

 Cooking Methods